garden-io/garden/docs/guides/deprecations.md

          allow.textmode=true
 ```

-<h3 id="persistentvolumeclaimDeployAction">The <code>persistentvolumeclaim</code> deploy action type</h3>
+<h3 id="persistentvolumeclaimDeployAction">The <code>persistentvolumeclaim</code> Deploy action type</h3>

-The `persistentvolumeclaim` deploy action type will be removed in the next major version of Garden, 0.14.
-Please use the `kubernetes` deploy action type instead.
+The `persistentvolumeclaim` Deploy action type will be removed in the next major version of Garden, 0.14.
+Please use the `kubernetes` Deploy action type instead.

 For more information how to use Persistent Volume Claims using Kubernetes manifests, refer to the [official Kubernetes documentation on configuring persistent volume storage](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).